short-term loans background image

 Short-term loans online in South Africa

-• Don’t keep you in debt for years
+• Do not usually keep you in debt for years if they are repaid on time

-Before you click “apply now”, it helps to be honest with yourself about why you’re taking the loan and what it will really cost you.
+Before you apply, it helps to be clear about why you need the loan and what the full repayment will do to your next few pay cycles.

 Short-term loans can: